grid.atomgrid module

 property points

-Cartesian coordinates of the grid points (centered).
+3D Cartesian coordinates of the grid points in atomic units.

 Type